Barker leads No. 22 Alabama against No. 12 Kentucky after 36-point outing - WTOP News

 Lexington-Fayette, Kentucky; Thursday, 7 p.m.
 EST

-BOTTOM LINE: No. 22 Alabama plays No. 12 Kentucky after Sarah Ashlee Barker scored 36 points in Alabama’s 66-64 loss to the Vanderbilt Commodores.
+BOTTOM LINE: No. 22 Alabama visits No. 12 Kentucky after Sarah Ashlee Barker scored 36 points in Alabama’s 66-64 loss to the Vanderbilt Commodores.

-The Wildcats are 11-0 in home games.
-Kentucky is 16-1 in games decided by 10 points or more.
+The Wildcats have gone 11-0 at home.
+Kentucky averages 79.0 points while outscoring opponents by 18.9 points per game.

 The Crimson Tide have gone 4-3 against SEC opponents.
-Alabama has a 14-4 record against teams over .500.
+Alabama is 0-1 in games decided by 3 points or fewer.

-Kentucky makes 46.1% of its shots from the field this season, which is 9.4 percentage points higher than Alabama has allowed to its opponents (36.7%).
-Alabama has shot at a 46.3% clip from the field this season, 11.4 percentage points greater than the 34.9% shooting opponents of Kentucky have averaged.
+Kentucky averages 8.7 made 3-pointers per game, 3.5 more made shots than the 5.2 per game Alabama gives up.
+Alabama averages 8.5 made 3-pointers per game this season, 3.4 more made shots on average than the 5.1 per game Kentucky gives up.

 The matchup Thursday is the first meeting of the season between the two teams in conference play.

-TOP PERFORMERS: Dazia Lawrence averages 2.5 made 3-pointers per game for the Wildcats, scoring 13.4 points while shooting 45.2% from beyond the arc.
-Georgia Amoore is averaging 18.3 points and 7.4 assists over the past 10 games.
+TOP PERFORMERS: Georgia Amoore is averaging 18.3 points and 7.4 assists for the Wildcats.
+Clara Strack is averaging 14.5 points and 9.5 rebounds while shooting 45.8% over the last 10 games.

-Aaliyah Nye averages 3.1 made 3-pointers per game for the Crimson Tide, scoring 13.8 points while shooting 42.3% from beyond the arc.
-Zaay Green is averaging 16.6 points, six rebounds and 4.4 assists over the last 10 games.
+Barker is scoring 16.9 points per game with 6.1 rebounds and 3.3 assists for the Crimson Tide.
+Zaay Green is averaging 16.6 points and 6.0 rebounds while shooting 45.4% over the last 10 games.

 LAST 10 GAMES: Wildcats: 9-1, averaging 81.4 points, 34.7 rebounds, 18.0 assists, 5.4 steals and 5.0 blocks per game while shooting 47.8% from the field.
 Their opponents have averaged 65.7 points per game.